Financial support for graduate students in the TTU School of Music takes two main forms: Teaching Assistantships and competitive fellowships.

 PhD: $12,500 stipend per year, expected tuition costs $1000 per semester.

 Stipends are paid monthly over nine months to students holding an assistantship position, October 1 through June 1.

 Master's degree students may hold an assistantship for two years and doctoral students for three years.
-Further information regarding teaching assistantships or fellowships may be obtained from the Associate Director for Graduate Studies.
+Further information regarding teaching assistantships or fellowships may be obtained from the Senior Associate Director, Andrew Stetson.

 A limited number of competitive fellowships is awarded each year through the Talkington College for Visual and Performing Arts.
 Prospective students are nominated by faculty members for these fellowships, and will be notified to complete an application if nominated.
 These awards range from $4,000 to $4,500 per academic year and are renewable for the same terms as teaching assistantships, per respective degree level.
 These awards are applied directly to a student's bill.